 “I should make something with people eating watermelon,” he said.
 Watermelon has always been negatively linked to black culture.
 What many have seen as a negative link is really a powerful link to life, strength, and survival.
 Watermelons are native to the Kalahari Desert of Southern Africa.
 The watermelon like Black people is strong, durable, and versatile.
 “I want to show this positive link between my African American culture and watermelon.
 I am proud of my heritage, and I want to acknowledge it and share it with others by giving birth to the Watermel’un Babies.”

 Roy stated that every time he encountered Ms. Canady, she encouraged him to continue with his work, informing him that he needed to stay true to himself because bigger and better things were in store for him.
 At that time, he couldn’t understand why or how yet he heeded her words and continued.
 “I had taught my son quilting and he used it for a school contest.
-He created a 1959 Cadillac Eldorado out of fabric and won first place.”
+He created a 1959 Cadillac Eldorado out of fabric.

 Being part of the “Daughters of Dorcas and Sons” was rewarding and learning from Mrs. Canady who taught him everything he knows about quilting.

 In 2013, Roy established the First Quilting Class with Virginia Department Juvenile Justice Yvonne B. Miller High School on the campus of the Culpepper Department Juvenile Justice.
 When the facility closed the program moved to Belmont Department Juvenile Justice and now at the Bon Air Juvenile Correctional Center.
-When he first suggested the idea, he was told that ‘the thugs’ would not want to learn anything pertaining to this art.
+When Roy received an email from ------ that someone from the Virginia Department of Juvenile Justice wanted to know if he would be interested in bring in new program.
+He met with the Superintendent and her staff about the program.
+During the meeting it was acknowledged that the "thugs" would not want to learn anything pertaining to the Art of Quilting.
 He held fast to his dream, as Ms. Canady had told him and not only has the class been a success, but he also relishes the fact that he has never had a behavior issue in his class.
 He has a sign at the door that states: “Leave Someone outside the door and bring Somebody inside” Believe that you’re somebody!
 It is not what you did, it is what you want to do and it’s not where you’ve been, it is where you’re going.
 It took “Someone” who did the crime to get into this facility; it takes that “Somebody” who has been changed to walk out of here.”
 The young men not only learn quilting, but they are also learning how to do upholstery, draperies, teamwork, discipline, social skills, self-confidence, discipline, creativity, manage time, feedback, criticism, employable and communication skill.

 During the pandemic, Roy created 550 protective masks for his fellow staff members and residents at Bon Air, as well as for some local hospitals and other community members in need.
 In addition to Bon Air staff, he has donated masks to hospitals, several assisted living facilities, and to senior citizens in his hometown where he grew up.